fmiguelgodinho/dsliot-prototype-difctunl/README.md

-# Prototype for a Decentralized and Scalable Ledgering system for the Internet-of-Things (IoT)
+# Decentralized and Scalable Ledgering platform for the Internet-of-Things (IoT)

 This repository hosts the prototype demonstration for a system built for an MSc.
 Thesis, whose purpose is to provide a decentralized and scalable middleware for IoT environments using blockchain technology.